 Of course, amenities differ across cities, so the partial relationship among population, rents and wages with amenities held constant - while important for our analytical results - is not of much use empirically.
 The positive correlation between rents, wages and population suggests the importance of productive amenities with much greater effects on firm costs than on individuals' utility.
-One might call these firm or business amenities.11 In the model above, such non-utility enhancing amenities increase the attractiveness of a location for businesses but not for residents.
-In symbols, $\pi_A >> 0$, but $v_A = 0$.
-Plugging these values into the appropriate formulas generates $w_A >0$ and $\Omega_A > 0$.
-The higher population and higher wages imply higher demand for housing in the city in question, and thus higher rents, as can be seen by plugging the derived partials into
+One might call these firm or business amenities.
+In the model above, such non-utility enhancing amenities increase the attractiveness of a location for businesses but not for residents.
+This drives both population and wages higher for any given level of rents.
+The higher population and higher wages imply higher demand for housing in the city in question, and thus higher rents.
+Thus if sites differ in the amount of this firm amenity, even if housing supply is the same across sites, the higher firm amenity sites could have higher populations, rents and wages in equilibrium.